Vishwadeep-Balakrishnan/Vishwadeep-Balakrishnan/README.md

 > 💻 **stack** — `Python` `C` `C++` `MATLAB` `JavaScript` `Verilog`· `PyTorch` `Scikit` `Pandas` `Statsmodels` `React`

-> 📖 **otherwise** — i like to read a lot, hike, and make things for fun. i play poker and magic: the gathering to an obsessive amount. still running experiments on what a good life looks like.
+> 📖 **otherwise** — i like to read a lot, hike, and (reverse)engineer things for fun. i play poker and magic: the gathering to an obsessive amount. still running experiments on what a good life looks like.